rejth/infinite-canvas-x/README.md

 - 🔍&nbsp;Zoom and panning support.
 - 📋&nbsp;Copy-paste support.
 - 🌃&nbsp;Photo editor with filters and effects.
-- 📝&nbsp;Text transformations with highly interactive curves to create aesthetically pleasing shapes with less effort.
+- 📝&nbsp;Text transformations with highly interactive curves to create aesthetically pleasing shapes.
 - ⚒️&nbsp;Movable and resizable stickers with in-place text editing and formatting.
 - 💾&nbsp;Local-first support (autosaves to the browser) with online synchronization.